AlexeyMK/alexeymk.com/_posts/2023-03-07-alexey-test-11-steps-better-growth-engineering.md

 ---
-layout: post
-title: 'The Alexey Test: 11 steps to better Growth Engineering'
+cover: /images/thealexey.jpg
+date: 2023-03-07 16:00:29
 description: Growth Engineering is a growing profession these days.
 But before you accept a shiny new job as a Growth Engineer, you should figure out the state of the Growth org.
+layout: post
 published: true
-cover: /images/thealexey.jpg
-date: 2023-03-07 16:00:29
 tags:
+- growth-engineering
+- engineering-management
- - growth-eng
+- advice-for-engineers
+title: 'The Alexey Test: 11 steps to better Growth Engineering'
 ---

 Inspired by the [Joel Test](https://www.joelonsoftware.com/2000/08/09/the-joel-test-12-steps-to-better-code/).